Code of Conduct and Ethics for Delivery and Commercial Practice

 Code of Conduct

-The G&P Code of Conduct defines the standards expected of everyone representing or working with the firm — including employees, contractors, suppliers, and partners.
-It sets out how G&P conducts business: ethically, responsibly, and in alignment with legal and professional obligations in Australia and New Zealand.
+The Galloway & Pierce Code of Conduct defines the standards expected of everyone representing or working with the firm, including employees, contractors, suppliers, and partners.
+It sets out how Galloway & Pierce conducts business — ethically, responsibly, and in alignment with applicable legal and professional obligations across Australia and New Zealand.

 Code of Ethics for Professionals

-The Code of Ethics defines the principles that guide Galloway & Pierce’s decisions and behaviour.
-It reflects the firm’s commitment to acting with integrity, maintaining trust with clients and partners, and advancing ethical procurement and supplier engagement across industries in Australia and New Zealand.
+The Code of Ethics defines the principles that guide Galloway & Pierce’s decisions and professional behaviour.
+It reflects the firm’s commitment to acting with integrity, maintaining trust with clients and partners, and advancing ethical commercial practice and responsible supplier engagement across industries in Australia and New Zealand.

-Where the Code of Conduct outlines rules of behaviour, the Code of Ethics establishes the values and moral foundations that shape judgment and decision-making.
+Where the Code of Conduct outlines standards of behaviour, the Code of Ethics establishes the values and moral foundations that inform judgment, discretion, and decision-making in the course of our work.

 Standard of Conduct & Ethics

-• Take responsibility for individual and collective decisions, actions, and outcomes.
-Acknowledge the commercial, operational, and social implications of each engagement and address issues promptly when they arise.
+• Take responsibility for individual and collective actions and outcomes, recognising the commercial, operational, and social implications of each engagement.

-• Comply with all applicable laws, regulations, and contractual obligations, including those relating to procurement, privacy, anti-bribery, workplace safety, and competition.
-Adhere to client and industry-specific compliance requirements at all times.
+• Comply with all applicable laws, regulations, and contractual obligations, including those relating to privacy, anti-bribery, workplace safety, competition, and data protection.

-• Protect client and supplier information with strict confidentiality.
-Use data only for authorised purposes and manage it in accordance with privacy and security obligations.
+• Protect client, supplier, and partner information with strict confidentiality, using data only for authorised purposes and managing it in accordance with privacy and security obligations.

-• Base professional judgments on facts and evidence.
-Avoid conflicts of interest, personal bias, or external influence.
-Declare any situation that could compromise impartiality.
+• Base professional contributions and advice on facts and evidence, avoiding conflicts of interest, personal bias, or undue external influence.
+Any potential conflict must be declared promptly.

-• Treat all individuals with dignity and equality.
-G&P prohibits discrimination, harassment, or coercion.
-Diversity and inclusion are integral to effective supplier ecosystems and workplace culture.
+• Treat all individuals with dignity and respect.
+Discrimination, harassment, coercion, or unethical conduct of any kind is not tolerated.
+Diversity and inclusion are recognised as essential to effective delivery networks and workplace culture.

-• Operate responsibly and contribute positively to industry and community outcomes.
-Incorporate ESG, local content, and sustainability objectives into project delivery wherever feasible.
+• Operate responsibly and contribute positively to industry and community outcomes, incorporating ESG, local content, and sustainability considerations where appropriate.

-• Maintain the skills, knowledge, and diligence necessary to deliver high-quality outcomes.
-Commit to continuous learning and uphold professional standards across all disciplines.
+• Maintain the skills, knowledge, and diligence necessary to deliver high-quality work, committing to continuous learning and the maintenance of professional standards.

 Employees and Representatives